 - Emotional expression

-The class is presented by own of our team members, Dr. Hugo Alberts (so you’re in good hands), and you’ll learn how to convey this knowledge in a professional setting as a teacher, or clinical professional such as a therapist or life coach.
+The class is presented by one of our team members, Dr. Hugo Alberts (so you’re in good hands), and you’ll learn how to convey this knowledge in a professional setting as a teacher, therapist, clinical professional, or life coach.

 9 Toolkit Resources